 Key persons involved

 Prof Mauro Majone is a full professor in Chemical Engineering and the Head of the CIABC - Research Centre for Protection of Environment and Cultural Heritage.
-He will coordinate the RES URBIS project.
+He is the coordinator of the RES URBIS project.

 As also reportes in PC's profile in the Section 3.2.1, Prof. Majone has long experience in environmental and industrial biotechnologies, including treatment and valorization of both solid waste and wastewater and bioremediation of contaminates site.
 In particular, he was among pioneers in developing novel processes for the production of biodegradable polymers (polyhydroxyalkanoate, PHA) from renewable raw materials by using microbial mixed cultures.
 Also specifically relevant for RES URBIS, his expertise on acidogenic fermentation of waste and wastewater and on in situ remediation of chlorinated solvents in contaminated groundwater, based on the coupling of zerovalent iron with biodegradable polymers.
 His relevant expertise on RES URBIS topics is ensured by a record of more than 150 papers on intl journals with peer review, whose overall Impact Factor is more than 300 and that received more than 3500 citations (HI 35).
 He combines this scientific excellence with managerial skills.
 In fact, in the recent FP, he participated to 5 different projects (MINOTAURUS, ECOBIOCAP, WATER4CROPS, KILLSPILL and ROUTES), being WPleader for 2 of them and IPR responsible in another one.
 Moreover, he was coordinating several Italian “Research Projects of Relevant National Interest (PRIN).
 Last bu not least, Prof. Majone has almost 20-year experience as consultant of Public Administration, especially as member of Technical Board of the Italian Ministry of Environment (1999-2015).
 In this role, he gained strong experience in conducting working groups and driving meetings involving Regional and Local Authorities, Companies and Professionals.
 Moreover, he acquired deep knowledge of environmental regulation at National and European level and full awareness of how much an adequate consideration of all relevant aspects (technical, economic, social, environmental and regulatory) is the key-factor for successfull implementation of any innovation in the field of waste and wastewater management.

 Dr Marianna Villano is an assistant professor in Chemical Engineering.
 Her research focuses on anaerobic processes for energy or chemicals production.
-She will be involved in Task 2.1 Acidogenic fermentation.
+She is involved in Task 2.1 Acidogenic fermentation.

 Dr. Anna Laura Capriotti is an assistant professor in Analytical Chemistry.
 She works on the development of new analytical methods for the determination of trace contaminants in both food and environmental matrices with chromatography/mass spectrometry.
 She will be involved in Task 3.1 focusing on migration of contaminants along the technology chain.

 Dr. Giorgio Capuani is responsible the NMR analysis at the Dept of Chemistry, his main research is about metabolomics of biological systems.
-He will be involved in Task 2.2, focusing on data handling and multivariate analysis for optimal process control, and responsible of Task 6.2 (Project website).
+He is responsible of Task 6.2 (Project website) and is involved in Task 2.2, focusing on data handling and multivariate analysis for optimal process control.

 Prof. Simone Ferrari, assistant professor, is an expert in plant physiology, biotechnology and biochemistry, with a major focus on the study of the biological functions of the plant cell wall.
 He will be involved in Task 2.1, on enzymic pretreatment of lignocellulosic fractions.